 The best method I’ve found to keep my mic secure is the a retractable lanyard system that allows me to pull the mic into the best position to speak while covered and on air with my SCBA.
 I can let the mic go and it will snap right back to my left shoulder.
 Even after tripping, tumbles, and reduced profile fireground survival drills, my mic has always been where I expected it to be without fail.
 I tell all my crews a retractable lanyard system is worth investing in.

 Protecting the Box

+Let’s quickly review protecting the box.
 If you trip, one’s natural instinct is to put both arms out in front of you to break your fall and protect yourself.
 We need to teach firefighters to try and “protect the box” when they fall.
-Protecting the box is keeping a space around your face so you can move your head, see, and create a space large enough so your chest can expand, allowing you to breathe.
-It also allows you some hand movement so you can reach your mic or the portable radio unit, transmit a Mayday, press your emergency button, check your air supply, operate the bypass valve on your SCBA regulator, activate your PASS device , and turn on your flashlights.
+This is the space around your upper torso and around your face so you can move your head, see, and breathe.
+It also allows you some hand movement so you can reach your mic or the portable radio unit, transmit a Mayday, press your emergency button, check your air supply, operate the bypass valve on your self-contained breathing apparatus (SCBA) regulator, activate your PASS device, and turn on your flashlights.